 With the latest technology in the printing industry at hand, Desk 7's easy-to-use touchscreen control panel gives an immediate overview of the status of the printing process, but allows an operator to intervene if required.
-A linked tablet will control the desk from any location at any time.
-Being at the control desk in person, is therefore a thing of the past.
+A wireless linked tablet can control the desk remotely, so having to physically stand at the control desk is a thing of the past.